physrisk/website-source/articles/2015/c-hommes-lukesciai-formuojantys-finansinius-burbulus.md

 heterogeneous economical behavior in safe environment.

-We invite you to listen to his interview given to the Institute for New Economic Thinking (you may find INET on youtube by clicking [this link](https://www.youtube.com/channel/UCp5hG8rt1z2MJ9aNVxY2Xdg)).
+We invite you to listen to his interview given to the Institute for New Economic Thinking (you may find INET on YouTube by clicking [this link](https://www.youtube.com/channel/UCp5hG8rt1z2MJ9aNVxY2Xdg)).

 [youtube v="dhLYuPKA8Ac"]